 Before my Rod is fully complete, I often complete my boots.
 I always go Boots of Swiftness as Amumu for three reasons.

 1) I can gank quicker and more often

 2) I can get away easy (Amumu does not have any escape abilities, unless you are prepared to blow your ulti)

 3) Fleeing enemies cannot escape you!
 For amumu to deal damage he has to constantly be up in his enemy's face.

 Rylai's Crystal Scepter, this item provides an additional amount of HP to the already quite tanky champion, which will allow you to go full AP without actually becoming "squishy".
 Not only will this boost your survivability and thus able you to dish out more damage in team fights, but your enemies will be slightly slowed by your AoE.
 Combined with your Boots of Swiftness, fleeing will be futile.

-Abyssal Scepter is the bread and butter for AP Amumu.
+Abyssal Mask is the bread and butter for AP Amumu.
 It offers him further survivability, along with increased AP and the decreasing of enemy magic resistance. along with his passive, this subsitutes for great magic penetration.

 Now it's time for a Rabadon's Deathcap to boost your AP right over that edge! make sure to pick this item up after you already have developed some substantial AP and survivabilty, due to the items Unique Passive, and since it offers no defensive stats.

 Lastly, choose between a Will of the Ancients and a Voidstaff.
 If your AP mid already has WotA, go for the latter.
 Otherwise, Will of the Ancients is a great item, giving you the ability to stay in teamfights all the longer through the significant amount of AoE spellvamping you will do.

 Warmog's Armor, Force of Nature, Banshee's Veil, and of course Sunfire Aegis are all excellent choices for our little friend, but not if you want to leave craters on the battlefield!